salvipeter/weingarten/README.md

 Now:

-- The shape operator (Weingarten map) of S1 and S2 are different, but that of S2 and S3 are the same
+- The shape operators (Weingarten maps) of S1 and S2, written in the basis of the derivatives, are different, but those of S2 and S3 are the same

-- The curvature tensor (embedded Weingarten map) of S1 and S2 are the same, but that of S2 and S3 are different
+- The curvature tensors (embedded Weingarten maps) of S1 and S2 are the same, but those of S2 and S3 are different

 ## Shape operator / Weingarten map